paperless-ngx/paperless-ngx/docs/setup.md

 - Consider setting [`PAPERLESS_ENABLE_NLTK`](configuration.md#PAPERLESS_ENABLE_NLTK) to false, to disable the more advanced language processing, which can take more memory and processing time.
+- Consider at least 2 Gigabytes of memory if needed using OCR.

 For details, refer to [configuration](configuration.md).